Looking for updates? Scroll down to free

 http://www.shonutperformance.com/VSS_mult.gif - example of x10 VSS multiplier

-- Sample Datalog, 12 second run in a blower SHO
+http://www.shonutperformance.com/12_second_run.DB - Sample Datalog, 12 second run in our blower SHO

-The TwEECer software will also interface with an external datalogger to log external signals in the same logfile as the logged EEC parameters, such as a wideband (WB) O2 sensor and a MAP sensor, and now a G-force sensor on our Performance page ( http://www.plxdevices.com/Gsensor2Axis.htm
+The TwEECer software will also interface with an external datalogger to log external signals in the same logfile as the logged EEC parameters, such as a wideband (WB) O2 sensor and a MAP sensor, and now a G-force sensor on our Performance page ( http://www.plxdevices.com/Gsensor2Axis.htm ), or even just volts.
+These loggers are purchased from DataQ for $25 and plug into older laptops via the COM port http://www.dataq.com/194.htm (DB9 Serial COM for old laptops that actually have a COM port) or, for $50, for newer laptops that only have a USB port http://www.dataq.com/products/startkit/di148.htm (USB COM).

 http://www.shonutperformance.com/DataQ_Settings.gif - correct settings for the 194 DataQ and a PLX WB, GM 3 Bar MAP sensor, and PLX G-force sensor - simply don't check the channels you don't have.
 Remember to use 148 if you have a DI-148 instead of the DI-194 shown in the example.
 The first setting for each channel is the transfer curve, and the 2nd setting is the display location.
 HL and Run are only visible on the digital screen, and show up in the rightmost column of numbers (the labels don't match).
 If you are having ground offset issues, or need to make a custom transfer curve (such as the AutoMeter full sweep fuel pressure gauge as ATM-FP is no longer hard-coded) then select an unused transfer curve and edit the corresponding .DBF file in the Data directory of STKR 1.30, such as ZEITRONX.DBF, using EA or Excel.
 Some transfer curves are hard-coded and can't be edited (and thus their .DBF files don't appear in the Data directory).
 Use the Volts transfer curve to read the voltage input to the DataQ when checking for ground offsets, confirming the data points for a custom curve, or just reading volts in the 0-10V range.
-NOTE when enabling DataQ, you may have to make the changes, then close CalCon
+NOTE – when enabling DataQ, you may have to make the changes, then close CalCon BEFORE you try to log, and then re-open before trying to log.
+If you don’t, sometimes you will get an error when you try to log without saving the changes first by closing the program.

 For a PLX M-200/250-300 WB, connect the black PLX wire to the ground terminal on the DataQ (as well as your power ground), and connect the white wire to Channel 1 on the DataQ.
 For the PLX SM-AFR, refer to this manual http://www.plxdevices.com/InstallationInstructions/SM-AFRUsersGuide.pdf page 3, and GND goes to the ground on the DataQ, while WB goes to Channel 1 on the DataQ.

-DataQ software unless you need to use it for looking at signals other than what
+NOTE – do NOT install the DataQ software unless you need to use it for looking at signals other than what comes from your WB.
+Doing so will over-write the CalCon UltimaSerial drivers with trial ones, so that you get this message - http://www.shonutperformance.com/UltimaSerial.gif

-download this update and install the two .exes inside in order:
+If you have done this, download this update and install the two .exe’s inside in order:

 http://www.shonutperformance.com/UltimaSerialUpdate.zip

-strategies for BE, please see below.
+For the X2J.cry and D4U1.cry strategies for BE, please see below.

 Adam Marrer of POPSRACING